RutikYerunkar/AgentEval/README.md

 ### Break your AI before your users do.

-**A multi-agent evaluation harness that turns a knowledge base into intelligent test cases, executes them against a live RAG/LLM service, grades every response with an LLM judge, and converts failures into severity-ranked engineering signals.**
+**A multi-agent evaluation harness that turns a knowledge base into intelligent test cases, executes them against a live RAG/LLM service, grades every response with an LLM judge, and converts failures into severity ranked engineering signals.**

 <br />